zimolzak/active-learning/Readme.md

 * The number of examples labeled positive and negative ]

-We compared the performance of three algorithms in the context of this basic system: Logistic regression with an l1 penalty (Lasso), support vector machines (SVM), and random forests.
+We compared the performance of three algorithms in the context of this basic system: Logistic regression with an L1 penalty (LASSO), support vector machines (SVM), and random forests.
 We used 10-fold cross validation to evaluate the accuracy of the system using each algorithm.
-Results are shown in Figure 1.
-[Figure 1: Shows the 10-fold cross validation accuracy] As this table shows, the highest accuracy is achieved using Random Forests, with Lasso a close second.
-[Comment: should move this to Results]
-However, Lasso is nearly as good as Random Forests and it has the advantage that it is easy for end users to understand the basis of the models predictions.
-We dropped SVM from further consideration because it has the worst performance and also is not as easy to interpret its results.

 Second, we enhanced this basic system with an active learning approach, specifically, a pool-based active learning approach.
 In active learning, the system tries to choose the next example to present to the user and request a label for so as to minimize the number of labels the user will need to provide to train a high quality machine learning algorithm.